 Set the time machine for 1963, pop the hatch and emerge into a weird parallel world where everyone smokes constantly, fear of meat, dairy, and dietary fat is unheard-of and “fat kids” are an anomaly still worthy of ridicule by peers.
-Something evil stalks this seeming paradise though: causing a dramatic rise in coronary heart disease (CHD) mortality in relatively rich, western nations.
+Anxiety over Soviet missiles and MAD could only be relieved by smoking, drinking, the antics of “Rocky and Bullwinkle” and escape into the romanticized past of Camelot. ” Dr. Strangelove ” wouldn’t be seen till ’64.
+Something evil (besides Boris and Natasha) stalks this confounded scene: causing a dramatic rise in coronary heart disease (CHD) mortality in relatively rich, western nations.
 The evil needed identification and eradication.
 All was about to be turned upside-down.

 Ancel Keys (U of M) had already set the course by then with his graphic association of CHD death rate vs percent of dietary calories from fat for 6 countries.
 Everyone thought he was onto something and researchers piled-onto the “diet-heart idea”.
 More cool-headed skeptics found that Keys had cherry-picked the 6 countries from a total of 22 for which data was available.
 Had he included all 22 the correlation for sugar consumption versus CHD deaths would have been higher than that for total fat.